-A static threshold represents a hard limit a metric should not violate.
+A static threshold represents a hard limit that a metric should not violate.
 The limit can be a single value or a range.
-As static thresholds don't change over time, they are an important monitoring tool, helping you to define critical boundaries of normal operation.
+Because static thresholds don't change over time, they are an important monitoring tool for defining critical boundaries of normal operation.

-It's important to chose between a static threshold and an adaptive baseline, depending on your use case.
+It's important to choose between a static and an adaptive threshold, depending on your use case.

 For example, you can use a static threshold to set a limit for total memory usage by a well-known process.
-In this case, a static threshold is superior to an adaptive threshold, because if memory consumption slowly grows over time, the adaptive threshold simply changes with it, raising no problems and leading, eventually, to a hidden memory leak.
+In this case, a static threshold is superior to an adaptive threshold because if memory consumption slowly grows over time, the adaptive threshold simply changes with it, raising no problems and eventually leading to a hidden memory leak.